Writing your executive resume – and feeling overwhelmed?

 Continue on until you’ve documented the best examples of your leadership abilities and reasons for promotion.

-To include these in your executive resume, consider using a format such as C-A-R (which stands for Challenge-Action-Result) to show the situation you stepped into, the actions you took, and the resulting outcome for your employer.
+To include these in your executive resume, consider the C-A-R format (which stands for Challenge-Action-Result) to show the situations you stepped into, the actions you took, and the resulting outcome for your employer.

-Here, you can see how successes noted under Healthcare Privacy Authority & Strategist demonstrate the extent of this Compliance Officer’s impact on future-facing policy and privacy standards.
+Here, you can see successes under Executive & Growth Leadership Impact that demonstrate the extent of this COO’s influence on contract negotiations and product quality.

-These shapshots of value will resonate far more with a prospective employer than a tired listing of job duties and divisional responsibilities.
+These snapshots of value will resonate far more with a prospective employer than a cliched list of job duties and divisional responsibilities.

-Consider this: when an employer makes an investment in you, they’re automatically rejecting the talents of every other executive candidate.
-They’re also taking the chance that the expenditures needed to hire you will result in serious ROI.
+When an employer makes an investment in you, they’re automatically rejecting the talents of every other executive candidate!
+Be clear about the ROI you’ll deliver and the reasons they should take you seriously.

 Will your teams be more well-trained or responsive?
-How will you take the company’s needs seriously — and produce results attuned to their internal and external customer requirements?
+How will you produce results according to their internal and customer expectations?

-Here, you can put the feedback from bosses, customers, and co-workers to good use.
-Chances are good that you’ve received kudos from the Board, within customer responses, on your LinkedIn Profile, and via email from colleagues.
+Here, you can put the feedback from the Board, executive team, customers, and co-workers to good use.
+Chances are good that you’ve received kudos, even in casual ways such as a positive email from a customer.

 Take a few minutes to summarize these accolades for use in your executive resume, pulling in a sound bite such as “Commended for hiring employees later promoted to SVP and VP roles.”